robertfchapman/MAX5481/README.md

 ### readWiper(int value)
 ##### Description
-Moves the value in NVM into the wiper
+Sets the value in NVM into the wiper
 ##### Syntax
 `readWiper();`
 ##### Parameters